1992 Major League Baseball postseason: Atlanta Braves vs. Pittsburgh Pirates

 This was a rematch of the previous year's series, which the Braves won in seven games.
-In what is considered by many to be one of the greatest playoff series in the history of North American sports, the Braves, despite blowing a 3-1 series lead, dispatched the Pirates in seven games yet again, capped off by a late rally by the Braves in the bottom of the ninth inning of Game 7.
+In what is considered by many to be one of the greatest playoff series in the history of North American sports, the Braves, despite blowing a 3–1 series lead, dispatched the Pirates in seven games yet again, capped off by a late rally by the Braves in the bottom of the ninth inning of Game 7.

-Games 1 and 2 were dominated by the Braves - the Braves took Game 1 thanks to a stellar pitching performance by ace John Smoltz, and won Game 2 in a blowout to go up 2-0 in the series headed to Pittsburgh.
-The Pirates narrowly took Game 3 thanks to a complete game performance from Tim Wakefield, but in Game 4, Smoltz again led the Braves to victory to go up 3-1 in the series.
-However, the Pirates would not go away easily, as they blew out the Braves in Games 5 and 6 to force a seventh game.
+John Smoltz pitched seven innings of shutout ball as the Braves took Game 1.
+In Game 2, Steve Avery pitched six shutout innings as the Braves blew out the Pirates to take a 2–0 series lead headed to Pittsburgh.
+In Game 3, Tim Wakefield out-dueled Tom Glavine in a classic pitchers’ duel as the former pitched a complete game in a Pirates victory.
+Smoltz earned his second victory of the series in Game 4 as the Braves took a 3–1 series lead and looked poised to close out the series.
+However, the Pirates responded.
+Bob Walk stifled the Braves’ offense in a complete game performance in Game 5 as the Pirates blew out the Braves to send the series back to Atlanta.
+Game 5 was the last postseason game ever played at Three Rivers Stadium, and remains the most recent NLCS game played in Pittsburgh to date.
+Then in Game 6, Barry Bonds ignited the Pirates’ offense as they chased Glavine from the mound in a blowout win to force a seventh game, with Wakefield earning his second complete game victory.

 Game 7 was the most notable contest of the series.
-In the bottom of the ninth inning, the Pirates held a 2-1 lead and were one out away from returning to the World Series.
+In the bottom of the ninth inning, the Pirates held a 2–1 lead and were one out away from returning to the World Series.
 However, the Braves had the bases loaded, and then Atlanta's Francisco Cabrera cracked a two-run single that scored David Justice and Sid Bream.
-Bream famously slid to score the Series-winning run, beating the throw by Pirates left fielder Barry Bonds.
+Bream famously slid to score the Series-winning run, beating the throw by Bonds.

-The 1992 NLCS was the last postseason series ever played at Three Rivers Stadium.
-After the series loss, the Pirates fell into the beginning of an almost 20-year slump, posting 20 consecutive losing seasons.
-The Pirates would not return to the postseason again until 2013.